Commemorative Values

 Issued from 1946 to 1951, the Booker T. Washington commemorative half dollar honors Washington’s legacy and supports the preservation of his “slave cabin” where he

-Learn how Congress approved the Booker T. Washington–George Washington Carver half dollar in 1951 as a follow-up tribute honoring two African American leaders on a
+Learn how Congress approved the George W. Carver-Booker T. Washington Commemorative Silver Half Dollar in 1951 as a follow-up tribute honoring two African American agricultural

 Learn about the half dollar that honored the Civil War’s bloodiest single day and the dwindling band of surviving veterans who gathered for its 75th